outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - data problem trajectories

-      - data problem perspectives
+      - data problem perspectives with associated solution metrics

+        - 'function' perspective identifying the most useful functions to write that add the most flexibility to existing system (to support other intents) while fulfilling relevant problem-solving intents of the automation task problem

         - 'organized' perspective that integrates solution with existing system of solutions & finds/handles error types
           - apply interfaces to task & integrate interface objects into solution
             1. find variables of task ('inject logic for specific cases') first
             2. identify variable interactions & important error types to avoid with those variables
             3. design solution fulfilling foreseeable error types
             - variables of 'logic injection' function (solution to automation task of 'injecting logic in specific cases'):
               - whether specific inputs have specific associated logic
               - whether logic variables are available/populated in input
               - whether logic functions in associated logic are available in execution context
               - whether logic inputs are validated
               - whether other specific cases are supported by 'logic injection' function
               - whether specific cases of multiple injected logic compoennts coordinate or contradict each other
               - whether outputs of injected logic components suboptimally change inputs of other injected logic components
               - whether injected logic components have a correct sequence and whether it aligns with injection sequence

-        - 'efficient' perspective with low learning curve
+        - 'efficient' or 'default' perspective with low learning curve (adjust existing logic & write tests, dont change anything that isnt necessary like rearranging components)
           - apply most granular change & add changes/logic as necessary to support future intents
             - apply most adjacent solution (add specific conditions to actual logic)

         - 'consolidated' perspective with low maintainence requirements
           - move logic to position with best available testing, validation, processing functions

         - 'reusability' perspective enabling future usage
           - keep logic in position enabling future usage intents

         - integrated 'consolidated' and 'reusability' perspectives
           - keep logic in position enabling future usage intents, but add function to convert to position with best functions to support those intents (testing, validation, processing functions)

         - 'limit' perspective
           - identify limit of implementations & identify whether usage will converge to limit
             - implementation limits:
               - will adding granular specific cases directly to existing solution ever hit a point where its sub-optimal